-I am the director of the combined undergraduate degrees in Global Cinema and Literature & Cinema.
+I am currently the Programme Director for French, and for a number of years was the director of the combined undergraduate degrees in Global Cinema and Literature & Cinema.
 I did my PhD at Cornell University, and my undergraduate degree at the University of California, Santa Cruz.
-I have written and edited books in the fields of European cinema, transnational cinema, early French cinema, and French cultural studies; my latest book is The Cinema of Things: Globalization and the Posthuman Object (Bloomsbury 2017).
-I have published articles and dossiers in journals such as Screen, Yale French Studies, and Diacritics.
-I am on the advisory boards of the journals Studies in French Cinema, French Cultural Studies, and Studies in European Cinema, and I am on the editorial board of the Film Studies book series at the University of Edinburgh Press.
-I have also published on early Hollywood cinema.
-I have recently begun working in the field of children's literature and cinema.
+I taught at Cornell, Hamilton College, and the State University of New York before coming to the UK in 1995.
+After writing my first book on early twentieth-century French colonial culture (The Colonial Unconscious), I moved into film studies, writing books on the work of film pioneer Georges Méliès and contemporary French filmmaker Jean-Pierre Jeunet, as well as editing books on European cinema, French cinema, and transnational cinema.
+I have also written on early Hollywood cinema, film and material culture, exoticism, and posthumanism.
+My latest books are Shoe Reels: The History and Philosophy of Footwear in Film (co-edited with Catherine Wheatley, Edinburgh University Press 2020), and The Cinema of Things: Globalization and the Posthuman Object (Bloomsbury 2017).
+I have published articles in/edited special issues of journals such as Screen, Yale French Studies, Diacritics, and Children's Literature.
+I am on the advisory boards of the journals French Screen Studies, French Cultural Studies, and Studies in European Cinema, and the editorial board of the Film Studies book series at the University of Edinburgh Press.
+I am currently co-editing a special issue of Film-Philosophy with Catherine Wheatley on The Objects of Cinema, and have also recently begun working in the field of children's literature and cinema.